maximevaillancourt/digital-garden-jekyll-template/_notes/Sites I drool over.md

 Fast, clean site, that has a long history.

 ### [Simon Willison](https://simonwillison.net)
 This is written in a dailies style.
-He has multiple posts per day, and he does a lot about coding.
+He has multiple posts per day, and he writes a lot about coding.
 I don't have that skill, but maybe I'll develop it some day.

 ### [John Gruber - Daring Fireball](https://daringfireball.net)
 I love that John Gruber makes a living from writing about nerdy stuff he likes.